 Legislative authority of the City is vested in a 13-member Council.
-Currently, three members are elected at-large for four-year terms; ten members are elected from wards for four-year terms.
-All elected officials, except the Mayor, serve part-time.
-The Council fixes compensation of City officials and employees and enacts ordinances and resolutions relating to City services, tax levies, appropriating and borrowing money, licensing and regulating businesses and trades, and other municipal purposes.
+Currently, three members are elected at-large to four year terms.
+In addition to the at-large members, ten members representing the ten wards of the City are elected to four-year terms.
+Council approves the compensation of City officials and employees and enacts ordinances and resolutions relating to City services, tax levies, appropriating and borrowing money, licensing and regulating businesses and trades, and other municipal purposes.
 The presiding officer is the President of Council, who is elected by the Council to serve until a new President is elected.
 The Charter establishes certain administrative departments and authorizes the Council, by a two-thirds vote, to establish additional departments and divisions within the departments

 The City's chief executive and administrative officer is the Mayor, who is elected by the voters to that office for a four-year term.
-The Mayor appoints the directors of the City departments.
-The major appointed officials are the Directors of Finance, Human Resources, Law, Planning, Public Service, and Neighborhood Assistance, as well as Deputy Mayors.
-The Mayor also appoints members to a number of boards and commissions and appoints and removes, in accordance with civil service requirements, all appointed officers and employees, with a few exceptions, such as Council officers and employees.
+Pursuant to the Charter, the Mayor appoints the directors of the City departments..
+The Mayor also appoints members to a number of boards and commissions and appoints and removes, in accordance with civil service requirements, all appointed officers and employees, with a few exceptions, such as Council members and employees.